rg1990/cv-sudoku-solver/README.md

 ## Usage
 The Keras model can be trained by running `train.py`.
 There is already a trained model in the `models` folder, so training is optional.<br>

 Using the `--data` argument, you can choose whether to use font data, MNIST data, or both, by passing the values `"fonts"`, `"mnist"`, or `"both"`, respectively.
-Training parameters can be specified using `--batch_size` and `epochs`.
+Training parameters can be specified using `--batch_size` and `--epochs`.
 Trained models are saved in the `models` folder and the model save path can be specified using `--model_save_fpath`.
-Example:
+An example:
    ``` bash
    python train.py --data "fonts" --epochs 10 --batch_size 128 --model_save_fpath "models/my_trained_model.keras"
    ```

 Follow the steps below to use the solver with your own sudoku image:
-- Prepare an image of the sudoku puzzle you want to solve.
+- Prepare an image of the sudoku puzzle you want to solve and place it in `data/sudoku_images/`.
-- Place the image in the directory `data/sudoku_images/`, or provide the image file path as the `--img_fpath` argument.
+- Provide the image file path as the `--img_fpath` argument.
 - Run the solver:

   ``` bash